Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-11.md

 const METRIC = 'metric'
 const IMPERIAL = 'imperial'
 const STANDARD = 'standard'
+const KEY = '123456'

 function getWeather(zip, apikey, unit = METRIC) {
   // ...
 }
 ```

 Better, but what is STANDARD?
+What is KEY could it be a unit?

 <!-- > -->